run2bizdocs/documentation/en-us/docs/run2biz-platform/additional-features/mobile-and-field-service/use/get-signature-in-attendance.md

 title: Get signature in field service
-Description: This document aims to explain the configuration of CITSmart mobile to receive digital signature in field service.
+Description: This document aims to explain the configuration of 4biz mobile to receive digital signature in field service.
 # Get signature in field service

-This document aims to explain the configuration of CITSmart mobile (Experience and GO) so that the technician receives the digital signature of a validator in field service.
+This document aims to explain the configuration of 4biz mobile (Experience and GO) so that the technician receives the digital signature of a validator in field service.

 Before getting started
 ----------------------

-It's necessary to previously install the CITSmart mobile.
+It's necessary to previously install the 4biz mobile.
 In order for the field technician to see tickets only assigned to him/her in the request list, the attendant/manager must set the parameter 435 to "Yes".

 Procedure
 ---------

-***In CITSmart***
+***In 4biz***

 1. Access the main menu Processes \> Portfolio and Catalog Management \> Portfolio;